What is Making Tax Digital for ITSA?

 - One Final Declaration, by January 31st

 Your quarterly updates should include details of your income and expenditure for each quarterly period.
-These updates can be quickly pulled together in your cloud-based accounting software, providing you keep your digital records up to date.
+These updates will be cumulative, so you can correct errors or make amends to previous submissions in your next update.
+They can be quickly pulled together in your cloud-based accounting software, providing you keep your digital records up to date.

 You’ll need to disclose any additional sources of income, such as savings and investment, in your Final Declaration.
 You can also submit claims for reliefs.